-Use this block for IP for which you do not have access to the RTL code.
-If you have access to the RTL code, use the Smart Black Box block (SMC Smart Black Box, on page 532) instead.
-For details about using a black box in your design, see Using Black Boxes and Third-Party IP, on page 777.
+Use this block for IP when you do not have access to the RTL code.
+If you have access to the RTL code, use the Smart Black Box block (SMC Smart Black Box, on page 702) instead.
+For details about using a black box in your design, see Using Black Boxes and Third-Party IP, on page 959.